 Zoë has been involved in hockey operations for the last twenty-five years.
 She was entered into the American Collegiate Hockey Association (ACHA) Hall of Fame in May 2014 for founding the women’s division (2000) and serving as vice president for four year.
 The ACHA Women's Division also named the annual Player of The Year award in her name for both Women's Division 1 and Division 2.

 Zoë was an assistant coach and GM for the men's ice hockey team at the University of Washington (1998-2004) where the team tallied a six-year win-loss record of 104-42-1.
-Her coaching paraphernalia is in the Hockey Hall of Fame for being one of the first women to coach men’s collegiate ice hockey.
+Her coaching paraphernalia is in the Hockey Hall of Fame in Toronto for being one of the first women to coach men’s collegiate ice hockey.

 Zoë is a native of Barrington, Rhode Island, graduated from the University of Maine (1992) with a degree in Mass Communications, where she played for the women’s ice hockey team for four years and served as a team captain.
 She was awarded the Coaches Award for dedication and hard work on and off the ice for two consecutive years and was invited to the NCAA Senior All-Star game in Providence, RI in 1992.